semigm/IGME-110/README.md

 - You have one semester after the class has ended to challenge your grade.

 ### Communication
-Any updates to assignments or the syllabus will be posted in Github and automatically announced in Slack.
-Major announcements (such as class cancellations) will be posted in the general channel in Slack.
-This means you should regularly check the class Slack, and consider setting up notifications for the general channel.
-I check both email and Slack frequently, and will try to always respond within 24 hours.
-You will get a faster response using Slack, with the bonus that other people in the class can help answer questions, as well.
+Any updates to assignments or the syllabus will be posted in GitHub and automatically announced in Discord.
+Major announcements (such as class cancellations) will be posted in the general channel in Discord.
+This means you should regularly check the class Discord, and consider setting up notifications for the general channel.
+I check both email and Discord frequently, and will try to always respond within 24 hours.
+You will get a faster response using Discord, with the bonus that other people in the class can help answer questions, as well.
 If you want to send me email, please make sure you send it from your RIT account to my RIT email, eabigm@rit.edu.
 ### Late Policy
 If you are having problems with an assignment or have an emergency that may make you late in submitting your work, please contact me before the due date.
-Late assignments that have not been cleared with me before the due date may not be accepted, or may incur a grade penalty.
+You have one week from the due date of an assignment to receive half credit, after a week you will receive a zero.
 ### Missed Classes
 If you miss a class, it is your responsibility to check with classmates for notes to supplement the materials I've already provided online.
 I will not recap classes for you.
 ### Office Hours